robertkck/blog/content/author/admin/_index.md

   link: https://orcid.org/0000-0001-8369-3284
 superuser: true
 ---
 I am a data scientist interested in open data, data visualisation and machine learning.
-At the Austrian Institute of Technology my research revolves around the socio-economic impact of R&I policy.
-Find out more about my [projects](#projects) on Austrian media, [posts](../post/_master/LICENSE_index.md) on data viz, an [publications](http://www.viz.netlify.com/#publications) in the area of innovation, policy and low-carbon transition, for example.
+My research revolves around the socio-economic impact of R&I policy.
+Find out more about my [projects](#projects) on Austrian media, [posts](#posts) on data viz, an [publications](#publications) in the area of innovation, policy and low-carbon transition, for example.